j-maynard/j-maynard/README.md

    </tbody>
 </table>

 I like to say I am a jack of all trades and a master of none.
-This makes me a generalist and my greatest asset is that I am quick learner and I learn by doing.
-It also means that when I am working on a project I can consider the best tool or language for a job rather than having a "this languague is the only way" mentality.
+This makes me a generalist and my greatest asset is that I am a quick learner and I learn by doing.
+It also means that when I am working on a project I can consider the best tool or language for a job rather than having a "this language is the only way" mentality.

 ## Previous work

-Really my CV can be viewed on my [LinkedIn Profile](https://www.linkedin.com/in/jamiemaynard/) but I thought it was helpful to have a bit of a technical view of previous work and previous projects I have worked on.
+My CV can be viewed on my [LinkedIn Profile](https://www.linkedin.com/in/jamiemaynard/) but I thought it was helpful to have a bit of a technical view of previous work and previous projects I have worked on.

 ### GitLab

-At GitLab I worked as the sole Handbook engineer.
+At GitLab, I worked as the sole Handbook engineer.
 The work consisted of looking after their legacy handbook repo, their internal handbook and new public handbook as well as migrating their legacy handbook content and ruby code to their new public handbook site.
-This included migrating all the cotnent and converting all the Ruby code into Go templating code, building new CI/CD pipelines and automating all the things.
+This included migrating all the content and converting all the Ruby code into Go templating code, building new CI/CD pipelines and automating all the things.

 ### Government Digital Service (GDS)

-At GDS I worked on Verify and the subsquent OneLogin for Government programs.
-For the most part my skills at GDS focused on Ruby and Java as their stack tended to be Ruby on the Frontend and Java on the Backend especially on Verify.
-In the OneLogin for Governement project this switched to a TypeScript frontend with a mix of TypeScript and Java on the Backend.
-I advocated hard to use the best languague for the target platform.
-Java and AWS Lambda aren't the easiest or fastest of bedfellows so my teams Lambda projects were written in TypeScript.
+At GDS I worked on Verify and the subsequent OneLogin for Government programs.
+For the most part, my skills at GDS focused on Ruby and Java as their stack tended to be Ruby on the Frontend and Java on the Backend, especially on Verify.
+In the OneLogin for Government project, this switched to a TypeScript frontend with a mix of TypeScript and Java on the Backend.
+I advocated hard to use the best language for the target platform.
+Java and AWS Lambda aren't the easiest or fastest of bedfellows so my team's Lambda projects were written in TypeScript.

 My other work at GDS covered testing content for accessibility issues and trying to get those issues rectified.

-GDS also threw me in at the deepend when it came to Ruby.
-I came as a Java Developer, my first project was a ruby project where I had to workout how to integrate Rails with AWS Cognito for User Managment the inital output form that work is still in my GitHub.
+GDS also threw me in at the deep end when it came to Ruby.
+I came as a Java Developer, my first project was a ruby project where I had to work out how to integrate Rails with AWS Cognito for User management the initial output form that work is still in my GitHub.

 ### Other Work

-Prior to GDS and GitLab I've worked for Consultancy and outsourcing firm CGI as a Java Developer, EMEA Duracell Licensee PSA Parts (London) and Cory Brothers shipping.
+Before GDS and GitLab I worked for Consultancy and outsourcing firm CGI as a Java Developer, EMEA Duracell Licensee PSA Parts (London) and Cory Brothers shipping.

 ### University and further back

-I attended Univeristy as a mature student in my early 30's and studied a computer science degree which was awesome fun.
-I achieved what my persoanl tutor in my first year said wasn't possible when I walked away with a frist class honours degree.
+I attended university as a mature student in my early 30's and studied for a computer science degree which was awesome fun.
+I achieved what my personal tutor in my first year said wasn't possible when I walked away with a first class honours degree.

-I had a life prior to uni  which was mostly non-technical but I can say I have also done training and development, training co-ordinator work, emergency response call handling, customer service and insurance sales.
+I had a life before uni which was mostly non-technical but I can say I have also done training and development, training coordinator work, emergency response call handling, customer service and insurance sales.
 This built up soft skills which I still rely on now.

 ## Working with me

-I'm based in the UK and as such my working hours are anywhere between 8am and 7pm.
+I'm based in the UK and as such my working hours are anywhere between 8 am and 7 pm.
 I have marked time out in my calendar for Breakfast, Lunch, Dinner, the Gym and Swimming.
-Unless I am out I'll normally accept meetings anytime Monday - Friday up until 9:00pm.
+Unless I am out I'll normally accept meetings anytime Monday - Friday up until 9:00 pm.
 You can use the [Calendarly link](https://calendly.com/j-maynard/30min) to drop a meeting in my Google Calendar.

 I can be found on Slack (Out in Tech, GDS Alumni and Queercode) and on Discord.

 I enjoy pairing when the opportunity presents and I don't mind the odd meeting to get things resolved quickly.

-I am not affraid to say I don't know.
-However if I don't know do expect me to go off and try to work out the answer.
+I am not afraid to say I don't know.
+However, if I don't know do expect me to go off and try to work out the answer.
 I am a little chaotic and a little loud.
-If I am to loud just let me know.
-Unusally for a software developer I sit on the extraverted side of things.
+If I am too loud just let me know.
+Unusually for a software developer, I sit on the extraverted side of things.

 ## My Working Setups